medialab/xan/docs/cmd/view.md

 command.

-If you still want to use a pager manually, don't forget to use the -e/--expand and -C/--force-colors flags before piping like so:
+If you still want to use a pager manually, don't forget to use the -e/--expand and --color=always flags before piping like so:

-    $ xan view -eC file.csv | less -SR
+    $ xan view -e --color=always file.csv | less -SR

 Finally, it is possible to customize the default behavior of this command through the "XAN_VIEW_ARGS" environment variable.
 This variable takes a series of